Nonprofit and Voluntary Sector (PHST 521)

 Philanthropy and Civic Engagement (PHST 212)

 What contributions do philanthropic actions and organizations make to society?
 How and why does public policy support philanthropy and voluntary service?
 Drawing insights from history, economics, political science, and public policy, this undergraduate course examines the nature and scope of philanthropic giving and volunteering in the United States, the ideas and forces that have shaped its character and growth, and the issues it presents within a democratic society.
-The course surveys approaches to the issues and values surrounding civic engagement and public support of giving and receiving, voluntary action, and collective action.
+This undergraduate course surveys approaches to the issues and values surrounding civic engagement and public support of giving and receiving, voluntary action, and collective action.

 I supervise PhD dissertations and MA theses that study civil society organizations from a comparative perspective.